A cat climbing wall… should you get one?

 Cat Climbing Wall Systems

-Climbing walls for cats are generally steps or polls fastened to any wall that can take the cat up to the ceiling height.
+Cat climbing walls are steps or polls fastened to any wall that can take the cat up to the ceiling height.

-Usually, cats are fantastic with their feet and can avoid knocking anything off along the way.
+Cats are fantastic with their feet and can usually avoid knocking anything off along the way.
 But things do get broken!

-If they are a dominant cat they will get the top loft and no other cat will use it.
+If they are a dominant cat, as I imagine Garfield must have been, they will get the top loft and no other cat will use it.